CuB1z/Rythmo/README.md

 | Jorge Ramírez  | [@jorgeramirezgayo](https://github.com/jorgeramirezgayo) | ----                                                                            |
 | Alejandro Rico | [@ALEJANDR0-RIC0](https://github.com/ALEJANDR0-RIC0)     | ----                                                                            |
 | Olga Somalo    | [@olga-ssf](https://github.com/olga-ssf)                 | [Olga Somalo](https://www.linkedin.com/in/olga-somalo-serrano-88620331b/)       |

 ---

+## License 📄

+Rythmo (c) by the Rythmo Team developers.

+This project is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

+You should have received a copy of the license along with this work.
+If not, see <http://creativecommons.org/licenses/by-nc-sa/4.0/>.

+---